RuiZhong961230/SRIME/README.md

 # SRIME
-SRIME: An strengthened RIME with Latin hypercube sampling and embedded distance-based selection for engineer optimization problems
+SRIME: A strengthened RIME with Latin hypercube sampling and embedded distance-based selection for engineer optimization problems

 Necessary packages: numpy, opfunu, enoppy, and pyDOE2